Arizona Focus Group Sees Trump's Crime Attack On Biden As 'Far From Reality'

 And she still gives Trump credit on the economy: "People don't like him.
 But I think he's a good businessman."

-Courtney, who is originally from Texas, said she voted twice for former President Barack Obama, but did not vote in 2016.
+Courtney, who is originally from Texas, said she voted twice for former President Barack Obama but did not vote in 2016.
 "Honestly, I was not a huge fan of Hillary," she said, referring to Democratic nominee Hillary Clinton.

 But she feels differently about Biden.
 "I like Biden clearly," she said.
 "I think Biden is a more reasonable person [than Trump].
-I think he's a more non-reactive person, like, Trump is so reactive, it's scary, right?
+I think he's a more nonreactive person, like, Trump is so reactive, it's scary, right?
 He just reacts rather than thinking about it."

 Still, she said she has concerns about Biden's age (he's 77, Trump is 74) and is still potentially open to voting for Trump if voting for Biden would be too "disruptive."